Shop by RoomBathroomShower Filters

 What is KDF?

 KDF stands for Kinetic Degradation Fluxion, and is simply a combination of copper and zinc.
-It is the gold standard for removing chlorine.
+It is the gold standard for shower filters for chlorine.

 Do shower filters actually work?